Why I Can't Stop Listening to 'The Great Comet of 1812' Original Broadway Cast Recording

 5. Amber Gray's chilling voice channels the late Amy Winehouse

 One of my favorite tracks on the album is "Charming," performed by Broadway new-comer Amber Gray as the sultry Hélène Kuragin.

 Hélène is Anatole’s sister and Pierre’s not so loyal wife who enjoys romancing other men and manipulating others for pleasure.

 6. Tony-Nominee Denée Benton as Natasha is enchanting

 Fresh face Denée Benton (Carnegie Mellon grad!) has the vocal chops to master both the classical soprano and gritty beltress.

 Here we get a glimpse of the charming young Natasha, a vivacious spirit plagued with innocence.

 7. Brittain Ashford floats through the score like a young Joni Mitchell

-I would see Great Comet 10 times more for Brittain Ashford’s poignant rendition of “Sonya Alone.”
+I would have seen Great Comet 10 times more for Brittain Ashford's poignant rendition of "Sonya Alone."

 8. Raw melodies mix with experimental orchestrations